liqi-casia/FaceSwapper/README.md

 ## Training networks

-To train FaceSwapper from scratch, just set  the training parameters in param.yaml, and run the following commands.
+To train FaceSwapper from scratch, just set the training parameters in param.yaml (especially change mode from 'test' to 'train', and pay attention to paramerters in *\#directory for training* ), and run the following commands.
 Generated images and network checkpoints will be stored in the `expr/samples` and `expr/checkpoints` directories, respectively.
 Training usually takes about several days on a single Tesla V100 GPU depending on the total trainig iterations.